 Crockett was an expert frontiersman, eschewing the comforts of Eastern cities and pushing westward to carve a life out of the American wilderness.
 But it wasn't until Disney got involved in Crockett's legend that Davy was pronounced "king of the wild frontier."
-Find out what he did that earned him such a formidable title on the next page.
+It wasn't such an exaggeration given some of his documented exploits.

 Today, with the TV show off the air more than 60 years, many people are not as familiar with him as they were in the past and they may not know he even spent time in Congress.
 So, who was the real Davy Crockett?